 Interested?
 We encourage you to be our guest at a club meetings or and or email us at: firstname.lastname@example.org.

 Daffodil planting at Town Offices

 We're happy to answer your questions.

-Meetings are held at The Trinity Lutheran Church,*
+Meetings are expected to be held at The Trinity Lutheran Church,

 *PLEASE NOTE CHANGES TO TIMES & LOCATIONS BELOW: